dickiegog/PP2-2/README.md

 ## Wireframes

-Wireframes were not provided but the game was designed to prioritize clarity and accessibility for all users.
+Wireframes were not provided, but the game was designed to prioritize clarity and accessibility for all users.

 ---